kevinkiklee/kevinkiklee/content/posts/rambles/20171227-preparing-for-a-coding-bootcamp/index.md

 ---

-This guide is geared towards the readers that want to switch their careers in a short period of time through a coding bootcamp, and it contains actionable items that will increase your chance of attaining an entry-level software engineer position for $90k-$110k average salary within 6 months at one of the following companies or similar in NYC or SF:
+This guide is geared towards the readers that want to switch their careers in a short period of time through a coding bootcamp, and it contains actionable items that will increase your chance of attaining an entry-level software engineer position within 6 months at one of the following companies or similar in NYC or SF:

 > Google, Facebook, Amazon, Spotify, Netflix, Hulu, Slack, AirBnB, Box, DataDog, Meetup, Bonobos, Zola, Foursquare, SeatGeek, JP Morgan, Nasdaq, AMEX, The New York Times, Condé Nast, Buzzfeed, Vox, Flatiron Health, Oscar Health, Quartet Health, AppNexus, Addepar, MediaMath, HelloFresh, Plated, Boxed, and more similar companies.
 >